-Pricing: The integrated platform costs 2.9 percent of transaction charge plus 30 Cents under the ‘Pay As You Go’ plan.
+Pricing: The integrated platform costs 2.9 percent of the transaction charge plus 30 Cents under the ‘Pay As You Go’ plan.
 For customized solutions, prices are available on request.

 However, WePay doesn’t have a standard pricing policy.
 Therefore, you’ll need to order a customized WePay payments system.
-It connects over four million Small and Medium Businesses (SMBs) across USA.
+It connects over four million Small and Medium Businesses (SMBs) across the USA.

 Pricing: Customized according to every need.